blaylockbk/pyBKB_v2/OpenScienceGrid/README.md

 - Check that jobs are being submitted properly by checking the queue
     - `condor_q`
 - Copy the files to local CHPC storage
-    - Can use scp to make the copy (have another python script for this), but this requiers some babysitting.
+    - Can use scp to make the copy (have another python script for this), but this requires some babysitting.
     - Transfer with Globus `globus_transfer.sh` (this should run after the DAGMan finishes)
 - Look for and rerun bad files
     - Some of the files returned from OSG are incomplete, so I check the file sizes of all the files and when I see one that is smaller than the rest I rerun the job locally.